powsybl/powsybl-core/docs/grid_features/network_modifications.md

 the busbar section with a closed disconnector and a breaker.
 Additionally, open disconnectors will be created on every parallel busbar section.
 To know which busbar sections are parallel, the [`BusbarSectionPosition` extension](../grid_model/extensions.md#busbar-section-position-extension) is used.
-The [`ConnectablePosition` extension](../grid_model/extensions.md#connectable-position-extension) will also be created for the injection with the given data, unless no extensions are already available in the voltage level.
+The [`ConnectablePosition` extension](../grid_model/extensions.md#connectable-position-extension) will also be created for the injection with the given data, unless there are no extensions yet in the voltage level.

 #### Create Branch Feeder bays
 This class allows the creation of lines and two-winding transformers.